 As a relatively small school we know our children well and build strong relationships with them.
 Your child is very important to us and remains at the centre of everything we do.
 We give children regular opportunities to share their feelings.
+Children can apply to be a Wellbeing Ambassador and they work with the Wellbeing Lead, Mrs Pennell, to promote wellbeing within school.
+There are regular assemblies and we mark events such as World Mental Health Day.

 - The procedures surrounding the administration of medicines are clearly outlined in the school's policy and any exceptional circumstances in regard to the administration of medicines will be arranged in advance with senior members of staff. - We have high expectations of pupil behaviour and clear systems in place to support this.
-We avoid excluding children by following the Lincolnshire Ladder of Behavioural Intervention. - Our attendance rate is excellent because children want to come to our school.
-We work closely with families whose child has low attendance. - Our highly coveted 7Cs promote the values we wish to promote in our children namely Cooperation, Courtesy, Consideration, Caring, Conscientious, Citizenship and Courage.
+We try to avoid excluding children by following the Lincolnshire Ladder of Behavioural Intervention. - Our attendance rate is excellent because children want to come to our school.
+Equally, we work closely with families whose child has low attendance.
+We promote, encourage and reward good attendance. - Our highly coveted school awards promotes the core values we wish to promote in our children namely Cooperation, Consideration, Independence, Ambition, Confidence, Resilience and Respect.
 These values are reiterated within the classroom and in whole-school assemblies.
-We have a democratically elected School Council, Mini Police, Junior Road Safety Officers and Rights Respecting School committee which aims to represent the views of all children within our school. - Our Year 5 and 6 children are trained as Peer Mediators and Change 4 Life and work to solve minor disputes in the playground.
+We have a democratically elected School Council and Mini Police which aims to represent the views of all children within our school. - Our Year 6 children are trained as Peer Mediators and work to solve minor disputes in the playground. - Nominated children are able to become part of the Mini Police and meet with our PCSOs to discuss strategies that can be used in school.